Be Aware of Check Fraud Scams! Learn How to Protect Yourself.

 They look real!
-Even credit union staff working in Member Centers may be fooled.
+Even credit union staff working in Member Centers may not be able to identify these checks as counterfeit at first glance.
 These are phony cashier’s checks and while the company’s name appears to be real, someone dummied up the checks without their knowledge.

 How to spot a scam?

 There are many types of fake check scams and they all have one thing in common: they want you to deposit money into your account and then withdraw “some” of the money to send it back to them.
 They may even go as far as asking you to wire the money to them right after you deposited the check.
 There is no legitimate reason for someone who is giving you money to ask you to wire money back to them.
 Wired funds are not recoverable.

 - A foreign country example